How is retention calculated?

 Now listen up, this is the complicated part: the beginning and ending of each bucket will be different for each customer in the cohort.
 The limits of the time bucket marked "1" will be between 1 and 2 time periods after the cohorting event was sent.
 If a customer sends an event at 3pm on Tuesday then bucket "1" for him begins 3pm Tuesday of the following week.
 That customers bucket 1 extends between 7 and 14 days from the time of the cohortizing event.

 Likewise, in daily retention, in order to be counted in the bucket marked 1, the customer must send whatever event we are looking for in the retention some time between 24 and 48 hours after he sent the cohortizing event.
-If he sends the event between 0 and 1 time periods after the cohortizing event that event is not reflected in the report.

 Thus, the buckets are actually a little further forward in time that you might think, and can take up to nearly two full lengths of time (days, weeks, months) to settle out completely, since some users bins can extend nearly two units in the future.

 Mixpanel offers the ability to segment your retention report by the properties sent along with your events.
 Using this feature you can see how many users with a specific property value are retained compared to other users with a different property value.
 Put simply, you can compare the retention of users based on their operating system, country, or any other property you send along to Mixpanel.